opencog/agi-bio/moses-scripts/README.md

 TOT = TRU + FAL
 ```

-the total size of the population.
+is the total size of the population.

 As one can see `TP` is the cardinality of